Garmin Fenix 3 HR

 PLEASE use the links below to check for the lowest online prices of this Garmin Fenix 3 HR outdoor GPS watch.

 Note > The Garmin Fenix 5 was released in March 2017.
-Same great functionality with wrist based HR and 3 x sized cases.
+Same great functionality with wrist based HR and 3 x sized cases and enhanced fitness monitoring.

 >>> Back to Top of Review